Kar1stan/KubernetesServiceProject/README.md

 ```
 $ kubectl describe service my-multi-pods-service
 ```
-To see results in the browser,paste external ip of the LoadBalancer with port of the container:
+To see results in the browser,paste External IP of the LoadBalancer with port of the container:

 Example - 10.109.141.45:80

+* in Windows External IP is forever "pending" ,so use Cluster IP instead